lbzepoqo/squadjs-squad-creation-blocker/README.md

 - `enabled`: Set to `true` to enable the plugin, `false` to disable.
 - `blockDuration`: The duration (in seconds) after a new game starts during which squad creation is blocked.
 Default is 15 seconds.
 - `broadcastMode`: Set to `true` to enable countdown broadcasts, `false` to enable individual warnings.
 Default is false.
+- `allowDefaultSquadNames`: Set to `true` to allow creation of squads with default names (e.g., "Squad 1") during the blocking period.
+Default is true.

 ## Usage